Biden's legal team found another batch of classified documents in search of second location

-Another batch of classified government records were found by President Joe Biden's legal team, following the initial discovery of classified documents at his former think tank office in Washington this past fall.
+President Joe Biden's legal team found another batch of classified government records following the initial discovery of classified documents at his former think tank office in Washington this past fall, people briefed on the matter told CNN on Wednesday.

-According to people briefed on the matter, the additional classified documents were found in a second location during searches that took place after lawyers found the initial classified documents.
-That effort led to the discovery of additional documents of interest to federal officials reviewing the matter, one of the sources said.
+Searches for additional documents took place after Biden's lawyers found the initial classified documents in early November, the people said.
+One of the sources told CNN that effort led to the discovery of additional documents of interest to federal officials reviewing the matter.

 NBC News first reported the new batch of classified documents.